I will neither give a deadly drug to anybody who asked for it,

 To learn if there are any APP doctors in your community, please visit our database of Pro-life Physicians here.
 We have articles on the website which detail our positions on abortion in cases of rape and incest and for the health of the mother.
 You will find us consistent with our premise that life begins at fertilization, and there are no exceptions to the divine ordinance against taking the lives of innocent human beings (Exodus 20:13).

-All gifts to the APP are tax-deductible and will be used solely towards our mission.
+All gifts to the APP will be used solely towards our mission.
 Physicians are available for speaking engagements.

 The Association of Pro-life Physicians